 Overnight 11 hour bus ride, on seat that reclined 3 cm.

 There are so many things that I should have made time to do and see on the North Island.
 The beaches of North Island are supposed to be amazing.
-I didn’t do any of the Lord of the Rings tours (and not because I think I’m too cool for that stuff).
+I didn’t do any of the Lord of the Rings tours.
 I didn’t go to Rotorua.
 I didn’t see the glow worm caves.

-I will simply have to go to New Zealand again and give North Island its due.
+I will have to go to New Zealand again sometime to give North Island its due.

 Pingback: Things I Will and Will Not Miss About New Zealand and Australia | Same Skies Above